 According to GDPR Article 15 people have the right to know what information you have on file about them.
 This means that if an individual asks for it, you need to give them a copy of their information.

 Furthermore, according to GDPR Article 20 this data must be in a format where it can easily be transferred between systems so it is "portable."

 Today you can download both candidate resumes and fielded candidate data from JobScore.
-We are adding functionality to streamline downloading an individual candidate’s personal data (like the candidate’s name, phone number, email and current employer / job title) as a .csv file prior to the May 25, 2018 deadline.
+We are adding functionality to streamline downloading an individual candidate’s personal data (like the candidate’s name, phone number, email and current employer / job title) as an .xml file prior to the May 25, 2018 deadline.

-This .csv file will meet the requirement of the data subject’s information being easily portable to other systems.
+This .xml file will meet the requirement of the data subject’s information being easily portable to other systems.

 Right to Rectification

 According to GDPR Article 16 people have the right to have you update and correct any incomplete information you have about them.

 Rectification requests will be handled in a similar way to access requests.
 JobScore provides the ability to edit candidate records and tracks the fact that edits took place.
 After you make edits, you’ll be able to download the candidate’s updated data as an .xml file to send to them to verify that requested edits were made.

 Right to Erasure (aka Right to be Forgotten)